Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Frankston has 221 active public transport stops, all of which are bus stops.
-These are served by 28 different routes that together facilitate 9,237 weekly passenger trips.
-The average distance from a resident's location to the nearest transport stop is 196 meters, indicating excellent accessibility.
-Most residents commute outward due to Frankston being primarily residential.
-Cars remain the dominant mode of transport, used by 89% of residents.
-On average, there are 1.1 vehicles per dwelling, which is below the regional average.
+These stops are serviced by 28 different routes that collectively facilitate 9,237 weekly passenger trips.
+The accessibility of these transport services is rated as excellent, with residents typically located just 196 meters from the nearest stop.
+As a primarily residential area, most residents commute outward to other locations for work or leisure.
+Cars remain the dominant mode of transportation, used by 89% of residents.
+On average, there are 1.1 vehicles per dwelling in Frankston, which is below the regional average.

-According to the 2021 Census, 22.1% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+According to the 2021 Census, 22.1% of residents work from home, a figure that may have been influenced by COVID-19 conditions.
 The service frequency averages 1,319 trips per day across all routes, equating to approximately 41 weekly trips per individual stop.
-A map accompanies this data, showing the 100 nearest stops to the location centrepoint.
+A map accompanies this analysis, illustrating the locations of the 100 nearest stops to the area's centrepoint.

 Frequently Asked Questions - Transport